Ritvik29/Recommender-System/README.md

 A Dataframe of precision and recall scores is also computed for each merchant_id.
 Some merchant ids that received high scores in both  precision and recall include the merchant_id 1 and merchant_id 2.

-## Deployment to Heroku.
-The web application is deployed on HEROKU at the given link.
-For a particular user_id, the application is able to predict the merchant_id.